nlhans/ets2-sdk-plugin/README.md

 ### Overview
 This plug-in stores it's data inside a Memory Mapped File, or "Shared Memory".
 This allows it to operate without any access to harddrive, or configuration hassle by the user to locate the memory map.

-Like you see on the structure the C# object is now a bit bigger and has more nested types.
-It's not the best way to store and display the data, but storing it like the old way -> all values in 3-4 list was also not that nice.
-For some operation an other structure would be better, but for the most this should be ok.
-But you can take the source and create a simpler object or create an issue for small changes.
-Discord would also a way.
+### Telemetry fields and the c# object

-The following telemetry fields are supported, structure like the c# object:
+The following telemetry fields are supported, structure is like the c# object:

 	Basic Game Independent Values:
 		- Telemetry Timestamp (not the in-game time, only for usage in code, see documentation for more information #todo add link)